 Yet another miracle of the Hajar Mountains is Hatta Pools, a series of turquoise reservoirs of clean water surrounded by greyish rocks.

 Now to the coast.
 UAE has many marvellous spots for scuba-diving, Martini Rock and Dibba Rock to name a few.
 These are tiny islands you can get on boat to.
 Apart from corals, both sites have sharks and turtles to look at.

 If you want to stay on an island a bit longer, I suggest Sir Bani Yas.
-The place is renowned for its amazing wildlife and offers a vast variety of outdoor activities from lazy lying on a white-sand beach to taking a safari tour to kayaking to watching pink flamingos.
+The place is renowned for its amazing wildlife and offers a vast variety of outdoor activities from lazy lying on a white-sand beach to taking a safari tour (Which is something we talked about in Review of G Adventures) to kayaking to watching pink flamingos.

 The last, but not the least part of my article is dedicated to the cutting-edge experience you can get in the UAE.
 Almost every big city in the country has grandiose architecture projects like Burj Khalifa or Palma Jumeirah, amazing theme parks and attractions.
 Here’s my personal list: